Domestic Battery Among Siblings: What Are Your Rights?

 When we think about domestic violence or domestic battery, it’s likely that the first thing to come to mind is an altercation between a couple or two people in a romantic relationship.
 However, you can be charged with domestic violence if you have a violent altercation with a sibling or a relative.
 Although some siblings roughhouse and argue, it may escalate to a physical incident.
 If the police are called, you might be arrested for a domestic battery.

-In this brief article, a Pinellas County domestic battery lawyer with Russo, Pelletier & Sullivan shares what to do if you are charged with domestic battery or violence against a sibling or other housemate.
+In this brief article, a Pinellas County domestic battery lawyer with The Law Offices of Marc N. Pelletier shares what to do if you are charged with domestic battery or violence against a sibling or other housemate.

 Can Siblings be Charged with Domestic Battery?